Brain Aneurysm

 • Medications: Pain relief, anti-seizure medications, and blood pressure management may be administered in the acute phase to stabilize the patient and prevent further complications.

-• If an aneurysm has ruptured or caused neurological damage, rehabilitation therapies such as physical therapy, speech therapy, and occupational therapy may be necessary to regain lost function and improve quality of life.
+• If a ruptured aneurysm causes neurological damage, rehabilitation services such as physical therapy, speech therapy, and occupational therapy may be required to restore function and improve quality of life.

 Preventing Brain Aneurysms